dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/user-guide/ui-configurations.md

 cameraView.torchButtonVisible = true
 ```

+`torchOnImage` and `torchOffImage` can define the icon images that are displayed when the torch is on and off, respectively.
 If you set the position or images to nil value, they will be set to the default value.

 <div class="sample-code-prefix"></div>
 >- Objective-C